 Surrounded by water on all sides, Culburra Beach is a nature lovers paradise, brimming with attractions and natural wonders to explore.
 Enjoy the festival but also check out some of the local’s favourite things to do.

-Lake Wollumboola Wild – Join in a casual walk and talk along the lake shore, featuring the lake’s wildlife and wetland vegetation, hosted by Lake Wollumboola Protection Association members.
+Wollumboola Wild Walks – Join in a casual walk and talk along the lake shore, featuring the lake’s wildlife and wetland vegetation, hosted by Lake Wollumboola Protection Association members.
 Starting at Lakeside Park near the lake sandbar, this activity is suitable for all ages, but will include some sandy and wetland walking, so please wear suitable footwear and sun protection.
 Don’t forget to bring your camera and/or binoculars and some water to drink.
 This walk and route is subject to weather and lake conditions.

-Dates: Saturday 13th May and Sunday 14th May
+Dates: Saturday 11th May

 Time: 9.00 –11.00 am